-It is recommended that the Microsoft DTCTester tool is used to confirm connectivity.
-This is available from the Microsoft website.
+It is recommended that the Microsoft DTC Tester tool is used to confirm connectivity.
+This is available from the Microsoft Knowledge Base website, article 293799.

-11.3.1 DCOM port ranges
+DCOM port ranges

 You must set up a range of approximately 100 ports to use between the application server and the database server.